 - 1 cup quinoa

-- Heat the olive oil with the garlic clove in a large deep pan over medium–high heat.
-Remove the garlic clove and reduce heat to medium.
+- Heat the olive oil in a large deep pan over medium-low heat.

 - Add the tomatoes and let them cook for 15 minutes or until they turn into a thick sauce.